silverwind/versions/README.md

-    -r, --replace <str>      Additional replacement in the format "s#regexp#replacement#flags" -P, --packageless        Do not include package.json and package-lock.json unless explicitely given -g, --gitless            Do not create a git commit and tag -e, --explicit-add       Do not add all modified files to the git commit, only the ones modified by this program -p, --prefix             Prefix git tags with a "v" character -m, --message <str>      Custom tag and commit message, can be given multiple times.
+    -r, --replace <str>      Additional replacement in the format "s#regexp#replacement#flags" -P, --packageless        Do not include package.json and package-lock.json unless explicitely given -g, --gitless            Do not create a git commit and tag -a, --all                Add all modified files to the git commit instead of only the ones modified by this program -p, --prefix             Prefix git tags with a "v" character -m, --message <str>      Custom tag and commit message, can be given multiple times.
 The token _VER_ is available in these messages to fill in the new version